GabrielRamosGomes/game-tracker/server/api/igdb/TABLES-TODO.md

 - [ ] time_to_beat (needs games)

 ### Backup files
-1.5-phase-backup - Contains all data from independent tables and dependent tables +
+1.5-phase-backup - Contains all data from independent tables and dependent tables + all many-to-many tables from games table.
-        - game_genres
-        - game_platforms
-        - game_themes
-        - game_modes_games